 Renewing your LEI annually

-LEIs must be renewed annually.
-To do this you must provide the Local Operating Unit with updated information so that it may verify the data held on the LEI.
+To renew your LEI you must provide the Local Operating Unit with updated information so that it may verify the data held on the LEI.
 The Local Operating Unit may charge the holder of an LEI an additional annual fee per LEI for this annual renewal process.